The Wretched of the Earth: "On Violence"

 Once the idea of revolution is accepted by the native, Fanon describes the process by which it is debated, adjusted, and finally implemented.
 According to Fanon, the revolution begins as an idea of total systematic change, and through the actual application to real world situations is watered down until it becomes a small shift of power within the existing system. "[The] pacifists and legalists ... put bluntly enough the demand ...
 'Give us more power (46), but the "native intellectual has clothed his aggressiveness in his barely veiled desire to assimilate himself to the colonial world" (47).

-The colonialist bourgeoisie offers non-violence and then compromise as further ways out of the violence of decolonization; these too are mechanisms to blunt and degrade the movement.
-An example of this is the newly independent Republic of Gabon which gained independence from France in 1960 and afterward, the new president, Léon M'ba said "Gabon is independent, but between Gabon and France nothing has changed; everything goes on as before" (quoted in Wretched of the Earth, p.
-52).
-For Fanon, this is the perfect example of a decolonization movement which has been enfeebled by the tentativeness of its leaders.
-To fight this, "The newly independent Third World countries are urged not to emulate the decadent societies of the West (or East), but to chart a new path in defining human and international relationship" (Fairchild, 2010, p.
-194).
+The colonialist bourgeoisie offers non-violence and then compromise as further ways out of the violence of decolonization.
+These too are mechanisms to blunt and degrade the movement.
+An example of this is the newly independent Republic of Gabon which gained independence from France in 1960 and afterward, the new president, Léon M'ba said "Gabon is independent, but between Gabon and France nothing has changed; everything goes on as before".
+(Note: quoted in Wretched of the Earth, p.
+52) For Fanon, this is the perfect example of a decolonization movement which has been enfeebled by the tentativeness of its leaders.
+To fight this, "The newly independent Third World countries are urged not to emulate the decadent societies of the West (or East), but to chart a new path in defining human and international relationship".

-In this essay Fanon describes many aspects of the violence and response to violence necessary for total decolonization.
+In this essay, Fanon describes many aspects of the violence and response to violence necessary for total decolonization.
 He also offers cautions about several different approaches to that violence.

 "On National Culture"

-In the essay "On National Culture" published in The Wretched of the Earth, Fanon sets out to define how a national culture can emerge among the former and, at the time of its release in 1961, still-colonized nations of Africa.
-Rather than depending on an orientalized, fetishized understanding of precolonial history, Fanon argues a national culture should be built on the material resistance of a people against colonial domination.
-Fanon narrates the essay with reference to what he calls the "colonized intellectual".
+In the essay "On National Culture" published in The Wretched of the Earth, Fanon sets out to define how a national culture can emerge among the former and, at the time of its release in 1961, colonized nations of Africa.
+Rather than depending on an orientalised, fetishised understanding of precolonial history, Fanon argues a national culture should be built on the material resistance of a people against colonial domination.
+Fanon narrates the essay with reference to what he calls the "colonised intellectual".